 The TK curriculum is a blend of California Common Core Kindergarten standards and the CA Preschool Foundations for five-year-olds.
 The TK program gives students an additional opportunity to continue to build their skills and abilities.
 Their time in TK will help them to succeed in Kindergarten, become leaders in the classroom, and confidently navigate the school day routine.

-The TK class provides more opportunities for social-emotional and language development, including mathematics functions through interactive, hands-on activities, which helps students develop and build upon existing skills to be successful in kindergarten, and stimulating classroom centers, which focus on science, mathematics, writing, arts and crafts, community role play, etc.
+The TK class provides more opportunities for social-emotional and language development, including mathematics functions through interactive, hands-on activities, which help students develop and build upon existing skills to be successful in kindergarten, and stimulating classroom centers, which focus on science, mathematics, writing, arts and crafts, and community role play.

 TK is part of the public school system and is free to participating students.
 Registration in the program is optional.
 Students attend the one-year program and the following year begin Kindergarten.
 Credentialed teachers using the district-adopted curriculum teach Transitional Kindergarten.

-Registration for the 2022-23 School YearFor the upcoming school year, parents of students who turn 5 between September 2, 2022, and February 2, 2023, may choose to register their children for TK, which is part of the public school system and is free to participating students.
+Registration for the 2024-25 School YearFor the upcoming school year, parents of students who turn five between September 2, 2024, and June 2, 2025, may choose to register their children for TK, which is part of the public school system and is free to participating students.
 Contact your child’s school directly if you have any questions.